GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1.4/Update notes_v1.4.md

 Once these calculations and parameters were created, the `Age component` was renamed to `Demography component` and the calculated field was updated to be based on the scores and parameters for all four indicators.

 ## National and Great Britain DERI scores
+Prior versions of the DERI tool based the calculation for the indicator, component and DERI scores on the minimum and maximum values in each local authority district.
+While this is useful for seeing the relative risk of digital exclusion within a local area, this approach limits the usefulness of comparisons between different local authority areas.
+To enable meaningful comparisons between different local authorities required a second and third set of calculations to be created.
+The first set recalculated the scores based upon the maximum and minimum indicator values within each nation (England, Scotland and Wales).
+The second set recalculated the scores based upon the maximum and minimum values across the full dataset, which includes all of Great Britain.

+### National scores
 Add text here ...

+Appendix A details the full set of calculations involved behind the national scores.

+### Great Britain scores
+Add text here ...

+Appendix B details the full set of calculations involved behind the GB scores.

 ## Improving dashboard functionality to select different DERI score calculations
 Add text here ...

+## Appendix A

+## Appendix B